Securely Wipe Hard Drive from BIOS and Reinstall Windows

 Step 4.
 Select the unallocated space and create a new partition with it.
 Select NTFS or FAT if you are asked how you want to format it.

 Step 5.
 Wait until the formatting process is complete.
-Then, you can reinstall Windows 10 or previous version of Windows with it, sell it out or use as a second-hand storage device.
+Then, you can reinstall Windows 10 or the previous version of Windows with it, sell it out, or use it as a second-hand storage device.

 Method 2: Format during Windows installation

 Step 1.
-Connect installation media and set boot priority for it in BIOS.
+Connect installation media and set the boot priority for it in BIOS.

 Step 2.
 Restart your computer and go to the Windows installation screen.
 Keep the default settings and click Next.